Suns Dismantle Lakers 115-85 To Take 3-2 Series Lead

 Lakers: Kyle Kuzma was the only other Los Angeles player to score in double figures with 15 points. … Markieff Morris, who started in place of Davis, had four points on 1-of-2 shooting.

 Suns: Cam Payne gave Phoenix a nice lift, particularly after Paul went out.
-The backup point guard finished with 16 points on 7-of-11 shooting. … Mikal Bridges had a solid all-around game with 13 points, six rebounds and three assists. … Booker shot 13 of 23 from the floor.MORE NEWS: 'This Job Isn't Working For Me': Controversial Huntington Beach Mayor Pro Tem Tito Ortiz Resigns
+The backup point guard finished with 16 points on 7-of-11 shooting. … Mikal Bridges had a solid all-around game with 13 points, six rebounds and three assists. … Booker shot 13 of 23 from the floor.MORE NEWS: Man Sought In Sexual Assault On Elderly, Disabled Woman In Fontana

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.)